 Students will focus studio experience on the process of how works of art evolve from beginning concepts to finished compositions.
 Specific visual challenges and problem solving will progress to more individual expressive pieces free from traditional boundaries.
 Creative work in studio and homework assignments will prepare students for Advanced Art.

-1/2 unit of credit Prerequisite – Art 9 or Visual Art Foundation I and Visual Art Foundation II
+1/2 unit of credit.
+Prerequisite – Art 9 or Studio Art I and Studio Art II

 STUDIO IN SCULPTURE AND CERAMICS II